 Whangarei Film Society Inc. was registered as an Incorporated Society (#1363001) on 29 July 2003.
 Its primary purpose is to show films, otherwise than for financial gain.

 A committee of seven elected members fulfill various administrative roles.
-The 2019 WFS committee are Bridget O'Rourke (Chair, Website administrator & film handler), Marilyn Stafford (Secretary & Membership), Yvonne King (Treasurer, Bar licensee), Angela Lucas (Front of House), Jean Allan (Box Office/Ticket Sales) and Geoff Bartlett (Publicity/Ticket Sales).
-Kathie Brown has been co-opted as a committee member for 2019.
+The 2020 -21 WFS committee are Bridget O'Rourke (Chair, Website administrator & film handler), Marilyn Stafford (Secretary & Membership), Yvonne King (Treasurer, Bar licensee), Angela Lucas (Front of House), Jean Allan (Box Office/Ticket Sales) and Geoff Bartlett (Publicity/Ticket Sales), and Kathie Brown (membership desk).
 We employ an AV technician for our film nights to ensure the smooth running of the films and equipment.

 Our kaupapa – the WFS aims to: